aelawson/customer_certificates/README.md

 ### Future Work / Other considerations

 There are a bunch of things I would want some answers to / addressed if I were to release this app as a real production service.
-For example, how many users are expected, what are the expected read and write patterns (which may bring into questions optimizations like schema denormalization), the expected throughput, acceptable latency, SLAs, etc. This app and its dependencies (database, cache, etc) would absolutely need load-balancing, replication, possibly sharding/federation/etc., more thoughtful caching, etc. applied to them if they were truly going to be deployed as a fault-tolerant, performant service.
+For example, how many users are expected, what are the expected read and write patterns (which may bring into questions optimizations like schema denormalization), the expected throughput, acceptable latency, SLAs, etc. This app and its dependencies (database, cache, etc) would absolutely need load-balancing, replication, possibly sharding or federation, more thoughtful caching, etc. applied to them if this was truly going to be deployed as a fault-tolerant, performant service.

 A few particular things are also notably missing here: